Senior School Curriculum

 The country has a shortage of food skilled people.
 The food industry is one of the biggest and includes areas such as agriculture, manufacturing, retail, sports science, product development, journalism, dietetics, to name just a few.

-It not only teaches lifelong skills, but it is also relevant to our society with problems discussed such as dietary disease and food poverty.
-The IGCSE is science based and overlaps with many other subjects such as chemistry and biology.
+It not only teaches lifelong skills, but it is also relevant to today’s society where dietary disease and food poverty prevent key challenges.
+The IGCSE is science based and overlaps with many other subjects including chemistry and biology.

 We follow the CIE specification with topics such as nutritive value of foods, digestion and absorption, dietary guidelines, composition of foods, cooking methods, raising agents, food hygiene and kitchen planning.
-We study for a theory paper, but we also carry out a practical every week in preparation for a practical examination where five skilled dishes have to be cooked and served in two and a half hours.
-Through the practical lessons we learn to make sauces, pastries, breads, cakes, meat handling, fish handling, vegetable preparation and biscuits.
+We study for a theory paper, and also carry out a practical every week in preparation for a practical examination during which five skilled dishes are cooked and served in two and a half hours.
+Through the practical lessons we learn to make sauces, pastries, breads, cakes and biscuits; we also cover meat and fish handling and vegetable preparation.
 In addition we undertake the CIEH Level Two Food Hygiene Examination.

 The Edexcel Certificate International GCSE specification gives pupils an opportunity to study traditional topics which are updated to provide a contemporary and relevant understanding of the world in which we live.